 (D) national certification in nursing education; or

-(E) documentation of successful completion of structured, individualized development activities of at least 45 contact hours approved by the Board.
-Criteria for approval include content in the faculty role within the curriculum implementation, curricular objectives to be met and evaluated, review of strategies for identified student population, and expectations of student and faculty performance;
+(E) documentation of completion of structured, individualized development activities of at least 45 contact hours approved by the Board.
+Criteria for approval shall include content in the faculty role in curriculum implementation, curricular objectives to be met and evaluated, review of strategies for identified student population, and expectations of student and faculty performance.

 (6) maintain competence in the areas of assigned responsibility; and